leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 ```@raw html
 <p class="norm">
-Capacity avaiable for buying or selling an energy carrier on an external market.
+Capacity available for buying or selling an energy carrier on an external market.
 </p>

 <p class="norm">
-Capacity has to be provided in power units and is converted into energy quantities according to the temporal resolution of the respective carrier (e.g. at a daily resoultion 2 GW translate into of 48 GWh).
-This approach ensures parameters do not need to be adjusted when the temporal resoultion is changed.
+Capacity has to be provided in power units and is converted into energy quantities according to the temporal resolution of the respective carrier (e.g. at a daily resolution 2 GW translate into 48 GWh).
+This approach ensures parameters do not need to be adjusted when the temporal resolution is changed.
 </p>

 <table class="tabelle">